-My probable line of descent: -- Townsend → Hill Richardson → Freeman Richardson → Squire Freeman Richardson → William Henry Richardson alias Boyd → Frank Richard Boyd (Grandpa)
+My probable line of descent: (-- Townsend?) → Hill Richardson → Freeman Richardson → Squire Freeman Richardson → William Henry Richardson alias Boyd → Frank Richard Boyd (Grandpa)

 Richardson to Boyd

-In the 1980s, my father and grandfather learned that my great-grandfather, William Henry Boyd, had used an alias.
+In the 1980s, my father and grandfather both learned that my great-grandfather, William Henry Boyd, had used an alias.
 His birth name was William Henry Richardson.
 This was deduced by a friend of the family and confirmed by one of Grandpa's older siblings.
-It was also confirmed in 2017 with the discovery of a newspaper article that called him "William Boyd, alias William Richardson" ("Molder of Stolen Silver into Bad Dollars Jailed," Oakland Tribune (Oakland, CA), Monday 20 Feb 1933, p.
+It was confirmed again in 2017 with the discovery of a newspaper article that called him "William Boyd, alias William Richardson" ("Molder of Stolen Silver into Bad Dollars Jailed," Oakland Tribune (Oakland, CA), Monday 20 Feb 1933, p.
 2.).
 In addition, Grandpa learned that one Charlie Richardson, who had visited the Boyds in Arizona from time to time, was really Grandpa's half-brother.

 Why did William Henry change his name to Boyd?
 I don't really know for sure.
 By the time Grandpa had learned about the name change, William Henry had been dead for nearly 30 years, so he could not provide answers.
 Grandpa's siblings either didn't know or didn't share any information they did know about the reason behind the change.